obscuritylabs/darkmoon/README.md

 1. Install project dependencies
     `make install`

+### Setting up the dev-container:

-2. Run the development environment: if using Visual Studio Code: click the "Reopen in Container" option in the bottom left conner.
+1. Run the development environment: if using Visual Studio Code: click the "Reopen in Container" option in the bottom left conner.
 This will set up the development environment using Docker.

-### Running the app in container:
+### Running the app:

-To run the app in the container:
+- To run the app in the container:
+Using Docker:
+    `docker -compose up --build`

+- To run the app locally:
-1. For the API app:
+For the API app:
     `make run`

-2. Using Docker:
-    `docker -compose up --build`
-3. For the CLI commands:
+- For the CLI commands:
     `poetry run darkmoon --help`

 ### MongoDB Compass